Knowing which questions to ask a realtor during your first meeting to sell your house is crucial.

-Your home is worth what someone is willing to pay for it, but the list price sets the initial tone.
+Your home is worth what someone is willing to pay for it, but the listing price sets the initial tone.

-Set the price too high and you’ll discourage motivated buyers from even visiting.
+Set the price too high and you’ll discourage motivated homebuyers from even visiting.

 Price too low and you could be leaving money on the table.

-You want to ask a realtor this question before hiring them to ensure two things:
+You want to ask a real estate agent this question before hiring them to ensure two things: